stuartio/cli-request-control/README.md

 ```
 --policy <policyName>         Specified Request Control Cloudlet policy name
 --version <version>           Specific version number for that policy name
---ruleID <rule ID>           ID associated with that particular rule
+--rule-id <rule ID>           ID associated with that particular rule
 --rule <ruleName>             Name of rule in policy that should be added.
 Use single quotes ('') in case rule name has spaces. (optional)
 --file <file>                 Filename of raw .json file to be used as rules details. (optional)
---allowIP                     List of IPs or CIDR blocks to be allowed separated by commas(,) within single quotes('')
+--allow-ip                    List of IPs or CIDR blocks to be allowed separated by commas(,) within single quotes('')
---denyIP                      List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('')
+--deny-ip                     List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('')
---allowCountry                List of country codes(case-insensitive) to be allowed separated by commas(,) within single quotes('')
+--allow-country               List of country codes(case-insensitive) to be allowed separated by commas(,) within single quotes('')
---denyCountry                 List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')
+--deny-country                List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')
---ipBrandedResponse           List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('').
+--ip-branded-response         List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('').
 This will replace the current IP/CIDR list if any.
---countryBrandedResponse      List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('').
+--country-branded-response    List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('').
 This will replace the current country list if any.
 --enable                      Enables the rule in the policy
 --disable                     Disables the rule in the policy
 ```